Fourth Degree Stalking: NY Penal Law 120.45

-Irrespective of the legal analysis, any degree of Stalking is a significant crime with grave consequences both within the criminal justice system and collaterally to careers, professional certifications and legal statuses.
+Irrespective of the legal analysis, any degree of Stalking is a significant crime with grave consequences within the criminal justice system and collaterally to careers, professional certifications and legal statuses.
 While it may be the lowest of New York’s Stalking crimes, New York Penal Law 120.45, Fourth Degree Stalking, by no means is a low-level offense.
 A class “B” misdemeanor, Fourth Degree Stalking is punishable by as much as 90 days in county jail.
-Should that conviction occur in a New York City criminal court, those 90 days will be spent on the infamous Rikers Island, any incarceration is a frightening prospect and reality.
+Whether it’s the Dutchess County Jail, Rockland County Jail or the infamous Rikers Island, any incarceration is a frightening prospect and reality.
 Simply, a walk in the park an accusation, arrest and ultimate conviction, Stalking in the Fourth Degree is not.
-Of equal, if not greater concern, a conviction for PL 120.45 will result in a criminal record that won’t go away in a year or two or later be expunged.
+Of equal, if not greater concern, a conviction for PL 120.45 will result in a criminal record that won’t go away in a year or two nor later be expunged.
 To best protect yourself, from a conviction that is forever and available for employers and all others to see, consult with and retain an experienced and knowledge criminal lawyer versed in New York’s Stalking crimes.

 - New York Stalking Crimes Information Page

 - Third Degree Stalking: New York Penal Law 120.50